FinPress/gutenberg/packages/components/src/menu/README.md

 ##### `children`: `React.ReactNode`

-The contents of the group label.
+The contents of the menu group label.

 -   Required: yes